paraperipeteia/QuadTreeFun/README.md

 A proper data structure wasn't implemented here, which would be needed for integration into a simulation/game context.

 ## TODOs
-1. update to use sliders - instead of editable fields.
-2. Add proper data structure for reuse
+1. Add proper data structure for reuse